wooihaw/streamlit_app/README.md

    | :------------- | :-------------------------------------------------------- |
    | train_model.py | Train a logistic regression model and save it             |
    | webapp.py      | Launch a webapp for classiciation using the trained model |
-2. To train the model, download the dataset from the following link and save in the same folder as the Python scripts:
+2. Download the dataset from the following link into the same folder as the Python scripts:
    - https://raw.githubusercontent.com/wooihaw/datasets/main/heights_weights_genders.csv
+3. Once the dataset is downloaded, train the model:
+   - python train_model.py
-3. To launch the webapp:
+4. To launch the webapp:
    - streamlit run webapp.py